talineshawwaa/DatabasesGroupProjectFinal/README.md

 ## Web Scraping

-To retrieve sufficient, relevant and updated data, we opted with the site StockX.com.
+To retrieve sufficient, relevant and updated data, we opted with the site Nike.es.
 It provides a variety of sneakers and complete information pertaining to each.
 To complete the webscraping, we used BeautifulSoup.

 ## Acknowledgement & Sources
 [StockX](https://stockx.com) provided a reliable data source for our web scraping component